Office of Financial Aid and Scholarships

 What is the difference between the subsidized loan and the unsubsidized loan?
 There are a couple of differences between the subsidized loan and the unsubsidized loan:

-• The subsidized loan is a need-based loan.
+- The subsidized loan is a need-based loan.
 This means that not everyone is eligible for this type of loan.
-In order to determine if a student has any “need”, a school would take your expected family contribution (EFC) from the FAFSA and subtract it from their school’s determined cost of attendance.
-If your EFC is less than the school’s cost of attendance, you have need – if your EFC exceeds the school’s cost of attendance, you do not have need.
+In order to determine if a student has any “need”, a school would take your Student Aid Index (SAI - for 2024-2025 and after) or Expected Family Contribution (EFC - for 2023-2024 and prior) from the FAFSA and subtract it from their school’s determined cost of attendance.
+If your SAI/EFC is less than the school’s cost of attendance, you have need – if your SAI/EFC exceeds the school’s cost of attendance, you do not have need.
 Because the cost of attendance varies from school to school, it is possible that you could have subsidized loan eligibility at one school, but not another.

 If you’re borrowing the subsidized or unsubsidized loan for the first time, you’ll need to complete two (2) items for the U.S. Department of Education before it will disburse – (1) the Direct Loan Entrance Counseling and (2) the Master Promissory Note (MPN).